cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/flagging/README.md

   - "sig_str": usually the signal name, used to create/save files
   - "sig_fold": the name of the data source for organizational purposes
   - "sig_type": the type of signal (raw, api, ratio) for organizational purposes
-  - "flagger_type": flagger_df to regenerate all files or flagger_io to regenerate just the missing files
   - "remote": are you using the local or S3 filesystem
   - "lags": how many lags do you want to consider.
 Consider if your signal does have lags and the role of backfill per signal
   - "raw_df": the location of the input dataframe
-  - "output_dir": location where files will be saved if using local filesystem
   - "input_dir": location of relevant files to create the raw df